Devin J. Starlanyl

 The result was a medical journal article

-that would be especially valuable for FMS researchers (7).
+that would be especially valuable for FM researchers (7).

 The protocol was published in French.
 Using the translated format